Yandong-Luo/yandong.github.io/index.md

 Hi!
 This is Yandong Luo, a master student in Computer Science at Georgia Institute of Technology, where I'm advised by Prof. Zhao Ye.
 I'm broadly interested in Perception and Planning.
 My current research focuses on CUDA-based motion generation for Loco-manipulation.

-Before coming to GaTech, I was working at Tusimple company for L2 and L4 trajectory planning and decision making of autonomous trucks operating in the bustling port of Shanghai, China.
-I obtained my master's degree at the University of Illinois at Urbana-Champaign, where I conducted research on perception and planning for autonomous vehicles under the supervision of Prof. Bob Norris.
+Before coming to GaTech, I was working at [Tusimple](https://en.wikipedia.org/wiki/TuSimple) company for L2 and L4 trajectory planning and decision making of autonomous trucks operating in the bustling port of Shanghai, China.
+I obtained my master's degree at the [University of Illinois at Urbana Champaign](https://illinois.edu/), where I conducted research on perception and planning for autonomous vehicles under the supervision of Prof. Bob Norris.
 I completed my bachelor's degree in Mechanical Engieering at Dongguan University of Technology, where I was advised by Prof. Jianwen Guo.
 During my undergraduate period, I worked on multi-agent systems.